arelate/vangogh/README.md

 ### Disk space requirements

-Please note that all data === a lot of data, so make sure you have space available or use specific options to get what you need (any combination of `-data -images -screenshots -thumbnails -downloads`)
+Please note that all data === a lot of data, so make sure you have space available for `-all` or use specific options to get what you need (any combination of `-description-images -images -screenshots -videos-metadata -downloads-updates`)

 Here are few estimates of how much space you'll need for each type of data: